-After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
-Actual after-tax returns depend on the investor's tax situation and may differ from those shown, and the after- tax returns shown are not relevant to investors who hold their Fund shares through tax-advantaged arrangements such as 401(k) plans or individual retirement accounts.
+After-tax returns for the Investor share class are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+After-tax returns are shown for only Investor share class.
+After tax-returns for other share classes of the Fund will vary.
+Actual after-tax returns depend on the investor's tax situation and may differ from those shown.
+After-tax returns are shown only for the Investor Class, after tax-returns for the Institutional Class will be different.
+After-tax returns shown are not relevant to investors who hold their Fund shares through tax-advantaged arrangements such as 401(k) plans or individual retirement accounts.